FriendTeamInc/VodBot/README.md

 # <img src="/assets/banner.png" alt="VodBot" height="100" /> by NotQuiteApex & FTI.
-A VOD and clip manager for Twitch.
-Downloads VODs and clips with appropriate metadata for any public channel.
+A command line interface VOD and Clip manager for Twitch.
+Downloads VODs and Clips with appropriate metadata for any public channel, and allows for slicing and reupload to YouTube.

 ## Project Status
-This project is a heavy Work-In-Progress, and lots of changes can occur before an inevitable "release".
+This project is a heavy **Work-In-Progress** project, and lots of changes can occur before an inevitable "release".
 This project is largely for my own uses and needs, and general usage isn't a major consideration in design, please keep this in mind before using.
 For progress and roadmap, check the [projects page](https://github.com/NotQuiteApex/VodBot/projects).

 # Installation
-Requirements:
+Dependencies/Requirements:
 * [Python 3.6+](https://www.python.org/)
     * [Requests 2.20+](https://pypi.org/project/requests/)
     * [M3U8 0.8+](https://pypi.org/project/m3u8/)